7 Ways to Quit Smoking

 Remember, your first attempt—even if it’s one of many—is the gateway to success.

-You’re far from alone if you’ve tried to quit multiple times.
+You’re far from alone if you’ve tried to quit multiple times or have experienced a smoking relapse.
 It often takes several attempts before quitting sticks.

 “The average person who quits has typically tried to stop a half dozen times before,” says Sherman.
 “It really does take practice.”